 Use wire mesh in your downspouts to keep mice from climbing up to your roof.
 Trim tree branches away from your roofline.
 Make sure all your vents have covers.

 Squeezers — A full-sized, adult mouse can squeeze through a hole the size of a dime.
-This is because it is able to shift its internal organs and compact its body as it squeezes through.
+This is because it can shift its internal organs and compact its body as it squeezes through.

 Do routine inspections and use a caulking gun to fill in holes that mice have created, no matter how small those holes are.